whbarndt/whbarndt.github.io/projects.md

 [See GitHub](https://github.com/whbarndt/physics-classes-notebooks)

-### ***Capstone Project***: Investigating the Performance of a Semi-Professional Magnetometer for Space Weather Research: 13 Years of Measurements from a Backyard in Anchorage (Sprint 2023)
+### ***Capstone Project***: Investigating the Performance of a Semi-Professional Magnetometer for Space Weather Research: 13 Years of Measurements from a Backyard in Anchorage (Fall 2022 - Spring 2023)
 {In-Progress} -
 See my paper published in the Journal of Society of Ametuer Radio Astronomers Sept-Oct Issue and my Powerpoint presentation for my Physics Capstone project presentation below: